d53dave/csaopt/README.md

 # CSAOpt - A Cloud GPU based Simulated Annealing Optimization Framework. [![Build Status](https://travis-ci.org/d53dave/csaopt.svg?branch=master)](https://travis-ci.org/d53dave/csaopt) [![Coverage Status](https://coveralls.io/repos/github/d53dave/csaopt/badge.svg?branch=master)](https://coveralls.io/github/d53dave/csaopt?branch=master)

-The main premise of this framework is that a user provides the implementation for an abstract base class that describes the *standard* way of doing Simulated Annealing while CSAOpt takes care of starting, configuring and running a massively parallel flavor of Simulated Annealing on GPUs hosted in the cloud.
+The main premise of this framework is that a user provides the implementation for an abstract base class that describes the *standard* way of doing Simulated Annealing while CSAOpt takes care of starting, configuring and running a massively parallel flavor of Simulated Annealing on GPUs hosted in the cloud¹.

 ## Usage